An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 Any two-phase flow simulation method has the possibility to compute the face-centered density $\rho_f(t)$ from the interface approximation in some way.
 The \rhoLENT{} method computes the face-centered density $\rho_f(t)$ by computing the face area fraction $\alpha_f(t)$ (short: area fraction) of the face $S_f$, submerged in the phase $\Omega^-(t)$.
 The calculation of $\alpha_f$ uses signed distances available in the unstructured LENT \citep{maric2015lentfoam,tolle2020saample}.
-Other two-phase flow simulation methods rely on a different approximation of the fluid interface $\Sigma(t)$, that can be used to geometrically approximate the area fraction $\alpha_f$ without resorting to an interpolation of the field that abruptly changes in the interface-normal direction.
+Any two-phase flow simulation method that utilises the collocated FV method for discretizing single-field Navier-Stokes equations can be adapted as described above to geometrically approximate the area fraction $\alpha_f$ thus avoiding erroneous interpolation of fields that abruptly change in the interface-normal direction.

 In the original Front-Tracking method, the density is updated utilizing the new position of marker points (the approximated interface) \cite{muradoglu2008front}.
 After the velocity field in the current step is computed, the position of marker points in the new time step can be updated immediately by